Costa Rica Driving Advice and Car Hire Info

 Driving In Costa Rica

-Generally I found the standard of roads in Costa Rica to be Ok, though I was driving a 4X4.
+Generally I found the standard of roads in Costa Rica to be Okay, though I was driving a 4X4.
 However, I found the standard of driving from locals wasn’t great.
-They weren’t overly aggressive-on the contrary they were so laid back they presented a hazard as they often don’t seem to concentrate on the road.
-I saw drivers playing with kids whilst driving and even saw one couple doing some serious ‘courting’ as they drove along a mountain road!
+They weren’t overly aggressiv e- on the contrary they were so laid back they sometimes presented a hazard as they often don’t seem to concentrate on the road.
 Another potential hazard to be aware of is that the police have radar speed guns and will lie in wait near popular speeding locations.
 (The Interamericana between Nicaragua and Liberia is a favourite).
-Speed limits range from 40KPH to 80KPH so check signs and if there aren’t any, adopt the general rule that if you’re the fastest car on the road, you’re asking for a ticket.
+Speed limits range from 40Kmh to 60Kmh away from highways so check signs and if there aren’t any, adopt the general rule that if you’re the fastest car on the road, you’re asking for a ticket.
 In general, I found Costa Rica to be an excellent country for self driving, even the capital San Jose wasn’t overly taxing, but you will probably need a 4X4 to see its main attractions.

 Costa Rica Car Rental –

-Sixt, Hertz, Alamo, Europcar, National,Avis, Budget, Thrifty,Dollar and National Car Rental all rent vehicles in Costa Rica.Also usually features on Car rental broker sites such as Argus Car Hire and Web discount sites such as LastMinute.com.
+Sixt, Hertz, Alamo, Europcar, National,Avis, Budget, Thrifty,Dollar and National Car Rental all rent vehicles in Costa Rica.Also usually features on Car rental broker sites and Web discount sites such as LastMinute.com.

 Costa Rica Self Driving Rules-